Liam-DeVoe/liam-devoe/README.md

 Hey there.
 I like writing helpful python libraries in my free time and putting them up on pypi.
 I also:

 * am the author of [circleguard](https://github.com/circleguard/circleguard), a cheat detection program for [osu!](https://osu.ppy.sh/home), a rhythm game
-* am a developer of [planetterp](https://planetterp.com/), a ratemyprofessor-esque website specific to the Univeristy of Maryland
+* develop [planetterp](https://planetterp.com/), a ratemyprofessor-esque website specific to the Univeristy of Maryland
+* develop [umdio](https://github/umdio/umdio), an api which consolidates many disparate sources (courses and sections, bus routes, maps of campus) of information about the University of Maryland into a single place

 #### Libraries